Olga Breeskin

 Olga Breeskin Torres (born September 22, 1951) is a Mexican violinist, dancer and actress.
 She was one of the most famous Mexican vedettes in 1970s and 1980s.
 Since her conversion to Christianity, she has only presented herself as a violinist.

 Early life

 Olga Breeskin was born in Mexico City.
-She is the daughter of Ukrainian violinist and conductor Elias Breeskin.
+She is the daughter of Ukrainian-Jewish violinist and conductor Elias Breeskin.
 She and her brother as children learned to play the violin from their father.
 When Breeskin was 13 years old; she and her brother were forced to support the family and began to play their violins for tips in restaurants.
 Breeskin later confessed that she kept some of the tip money for herself by hiding it in her shoe.
 Later, Ernesto Valz, the owner of a Mexico City night-club chain, discovered Breeskin playing her violin for tips during lunch.
 Recognizing her talent and her natural beauty, he hired her to perform in many of his nightclubs and created a nightclub act for her.